-Old Town North Projects: 1201 N. Royal (Craddock site) and the Royal Street Bus Barn co-owners/contract owners are requesting redevelopment approval and hearings are anticipated in Winter 2019.
-Engagement with neighborhood groups and managing the ongoing development process, including the implementation of the Arts District zoning, require ongoing staff involvement in this area in FY 2020.
-Development plans for the redevelopment of the Crowne Plaza hotel, and the Abingdon Row townhouses have been approved and may be under construction in 2019.
+Old Town North Projects: Redevelopment applications for 1201 N. Royal (Craddock site) and the Royal Street Bus Barn were both approved in FY 2019.
+The Royal Street Bus Barn will include 12 committed affordable units and 1201 N. Royal will be including an Arts Anchor by using the Old Town North density bonus provision for the arts.
+Engagement with neighborhood groups, development review, and ongoing implementation of the Arts District zoning, will continue to require ongoing staff involvement in this area in FY 2020.
+Construction of the Crowne Plaza redevelopment and Abingdon Row townhouses may begin in 2019.

 Old Town Projects: A mix of new construction and adaptive reuse of historic buildings continues in Old Town.
 In the fall of 2019, a new hotel was approved at the historic building at 699 Prince and a new adjacent annex building.
-In the FY 2020, staff will work on redevelopment of the Campagna Center (418 S. Washington St) to multi-family and redevelopment at 1300 King Street for mixed-use retail and multi-family.
+In FY 2020, staff will work on redevelopment of the Campagna Center (418 S. Washington St) to multi-family and redevelopment at 1300 King Street for mixed-use retail and multi-family.

 Potomac Yard Projects: Major projects in Landbays G and H moved forward in 2018.
 Within Landbay G, where National Institute for the Blind (NIB) is currently under construction, another office building will be constructed for the future headquarters for the American Physical Therapy Association (APTA).
-The Institute for Defense Analysis will build its new headquarters in the coming years in Landbay G. Within Landbay H, a senior/independent living project was approved for the portion fronting Route 1.
+The Institute for Defense Analysis will build its new headquarters in the next two years in Landbay G. Within Landbay H, a senior/independent living project was approved for the portion fronting Route 1.

 Waterfront Projects: Robinson Landing and 211 The Strand are both actively under construction and will continue to require significant staff resources in FY 2020 for building permit review and on-site inspections.
 Staff is working on any approvals that may be necessary related to the tall ship Providence being docked on an ongoing basis on the city's waterfront in 2019.
 Supporting the Ad Hoc Monitoring Group on Waterfront Construction and coordination will continue.
-Staff continues to work on the expanded Waterfront Park (early 2019 opening) and other improvements as part of the Waterfront Plan implementation.
+Staff continues to work on the expanded Waterfront Park and other improvements as part of the Waterfront Plan implementation.